 Vegetation Remote Sensing

-Trace Gas Plume Mapping
+Greenhouse Gas Plume Mapping

 Carbon dioxide and methane are gases that occur at low concentrations within the atmosphere, but have substantial impacts on Earth's climate.
 Absorption by these gases at key wavelengths can be measured using imaging spectrometer (hyperspectral) data, revealing point sources and allowing concentration retrieval.
 We are working with data acquired by the Next-Generation Airborne Visible InfraRed Imaging Spectrometer (AVIRIS-NG) to map plumes from oil and natural gas infrastructure, landfills, waste treatment, and power plants.
-Our most recent project is using data from a joint NASA-ISRO campaign acquiring AVIRIS-NG data over India.

 Remote Sensing of Fuels and Fires